Ulices Renoj

 Do you have any specific memories surrounding Koreatown?

-[Probably] just one of my best friends telling me how beautiful that place is, and from the looks of it, it seems really beautiful.
-Yeah, I hope to experience the same thing she did.
+It’s probably just one of my best friends telling me how beautiful the place is, and from the looks of it, it seems really beautiful.
+Yeah, I hope to experience the same thing she has.

 Do you have a favorite place in Los Angeles?

 My favorite [places] in Los Angeles are [the parks].
-It may seem kind of basic, but I like going to the park, especially with my dog, because he just likes to run around being playful.
+It may seem kind of basic, but I like going to the park, especially with my dog, because he likes to run around and be playful.
 Also, you get to see and enjoy people coming together in one place and seeing how they act.
-Especially if there are other dogs that my dog can play with, it's very fun, and I get to meet new people there as well.
+If there are other dogs that my dog can play with, it’s very fun.
+I get to meet new people there as well.

 Besides my dog, I love to bring one of my favorite cousins.
-She also has a dog, a shepherd, and the shepherd and my dog are best friends.
-So I always like to go with her.
-She brings her dog.
-I bring my dog, and we basically have fun with each other.
-I just like to see our dogs being playful with each other.
-My cousin's dog's name is Lily.
-She is currently around 3 to 4 years old.
+She also has a dog, a shepherd, and the shepherd and my dog are best friends, so I always like to go with her.
+I bring my dog, and we basically have fun together.
+I like to see our dogs being playful with each other.
+My cousin’s dog is named Lily.
+She is currently around 3 or 4 years old.

 Is there anything you want to change in L.A. or Koreatown?

 In L.A., I would like to change how some people treat the place.
-I've seen so much junk or trash, especially in the parks I go to.
-It's really a mess, and it doesn't look nice.
+I’ve seen so much junk or trash, especially in the parks I go to.
+It’s really a mess, and it doesn’t look nice.
 The type of person I like to be is very organized and clean.
-So when I see how people treat these places that are meant to be very special and beautiful, it’s just not right.
-So, something I would change is to make sure everyone is taking care of parks to make them beautiful for everyone to experience.
+When I see how people treat these places that are meant to be special and beautiful, it’s just not right.
+Something I would change is to make sure everyone takes care of the parks to keep them beautiful for everyone to experience.

 Why did you want to join KORYO?

-That's a good question.
-From KORYO, I learned about opioids and stimulants, and before I joined, I didn't know what they were [or] how [people] used them.
-I wanted to learn [about] a new type of topic, and I also wanted to know how I could help with these types of things.
+That’s a good question.
+From KORYO, I learned about opioids and stimulants, and before I joined, I didn’t know what they were or how people used them.
+I wanted to learn about a new topic, but I also wanted to know how I could help with these types of things.
 I am very helpful and caring, so I love to take the opportunity to help my community in any way, no matter how small or big.
-I would love to help in any kind of way.
+I would love to help in any way.

 I literally had no idea what they were before, so hearing about these things was very new to me.
-I had no idea what they were or what this program would be about, so it was very interesting to learn something new.
+I had no idea what this program would be about, so it was very interesting to learn something new.

 What have you learned so far from KORYO?

-What I've learned so far is that, of course, opioids and stimulants can be very dangerous, especially when they are misused.
-I've heard and seen that people around the world, especially teenagers and young adults, have misused and been very addicted to these types [of drugs].
-Another thing I've learned is that people who have been addicted to these types of things for a very long time can rarely escape them.
-So it's helpful to know that because I have an opportunity to help them.
+What I’ve learned so far is that, of course, opioids and stimulants can be very dangerous, especially when they are misused.
+I’ve heard and seen that people around the world, especially teenagers and young adults, have misused and been addicted to these [types of drugs].
+Another thing I’ve learned is that people who have been addicted to these things for a very long time can rarely escape them.
+It’s helpful to know that because I have an opportunity to help.

-I've learned that using these types of drugs — opioids and stimulants — gives you dopamine, which is a pleasing feeling.
-So people get really easily addicted to that since it is a very pleasing feeling, and it makes them want to have more of it, which somehow makes their brain malfunction by giving into that mentality of wanting more and more.
-So it gets harder for them when they have that type of mind because if you want more and more, you're basically obsessed now.
-It's very addicting and hard to escape, so I can see why people are struggling with this.
+I’ve learned that using opioids and stimulants gives you dopamine, which is a pleasing feeling.
+People get easily addicted since it’s a good feeling, and it makes them want more, which somehow makes their brain malfunction [as they give in] to that mentality of wanting more and more.
+Things get harder for them when they have that type of mind, because if you want more and more, you’re basically obsessed now.
+It’s hard to escape, so I can see why people are struggling with this.

 Do you know any peers who are abusing opioids or stimulants?